t-mcneal/miurl/README.md

     To make the edit, open the *app.py* Python file.
 Near the top of the file, you should see the below code.
-    For `app.config['USER_FILES']`, replace the string `'path/miurl/static/user_files/'` by inserting a string of your computer's absolute file path to the *user_files* directory, located in the project's *static* directory.
+    For `app.config['USER_FILES']`, replace the string `'path/miurl/static/user_files/'` by inserting a string of your computer's absolute file path to the *user_files* directory.
+The *user_files* directory is located in the project's *static* directory.

     ```python
     # NOTE: Insert your computer's absolute file path to the "user_files" directory located